 The Watch variables node is used to monitor a set of variable updates.
-A single watch variable node can monitor 'n' number of variables which can be different (primitive) types.
-However, the more the input variables have connected, the more frequent the output "Changed" will be triggered.
+A single watch variable node can 'n' number monitor of variables which can be different (primitive) types.
+However, the more the input variables have connected, more frequent the output "Changed" will be triggered.
 User can also connect input slots:

-Figure 82 - Logic Flow - Watch Variable Node
+Figure 92 - Logic Flow - Watch Variable Node